 Ann Clifford CYW / OCAD

-A practising professional artist, Ann Clifford's accomplishments in the world of sculpture are impressive - she has created awards for the corporate world, polo sponsors, equine organizations, government and tourism.
-She has a lengthy list of commissions, including traditional sculptures in bronze and clay, as well as large-scale woven metal sculptures which are one of her specialities.
+A practicing professional artist, Ann Clifford's accomplishments in the world of sculpture are impressive - she has created sculptures and paintings for the corporate world, polo sponsors, equine organizations, government and tourism.
+She has a lengthy list of commissions, including traditional sculptures in bronze and clay, as well as large-scale woven metal sculptures which are one of her specialties.
 Ann’s work is in art collections internationally.

-Clifford is a veteran Child and Youth Worker with extensive involvement in social service agencies, elementary and secondary schools and Children’s Mental Health Centres.
-She is currently an Arts Educator at Pine River Institute, a residential treatment program for teenagers struggling with addiction and high-risk behaviour.
+Clifford is a veteran Child and Youth Worker with extensive involvement in social service agencies, elementary and secondary schools and Children’s Mental Health Center's.
+She is currently an Arts Educator at Pine River Institute, a residential treatment program for teenagers struggling with addiction and high-risk behavior.
 Her Experiential Arts sessions provide relationship building and empowerment through visual art making experiences for individuals and groups.
 Collaborative projects and workshops are offered to young people, parents, teachers, and front line workers in the health and human services sector.
-The Mask Project, themaskprojectannclifford.com, is an ongoing community art project.
+The Mask Project, themaskprojectannclifford.com, is an travelling exhibition and ongoing community art project.

 Ann Clifford is a pioneer in Equine Facilitated Learning and community building with youth, police and front line social service staff.
 Co-founder of Urban Youth Riding Project she facilitated programming for Toronto Council Fire; The Native Learning Centre; Toronto District School Board; Aboriginal Peace Keeping Unit; Toronto Police Services; Native Child and Family Services; Toronto Mounted Unit; OPP & RCMP.
-She is a certified Equine Canada Riding Instructor with a focus on relaxation and safety.
+She is a certified Equine Canada Riding Instructor.